For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 FOX SQUIRREL (Sciurus niger)

-SPOTTED DEER (Axis axis) – Several in the Hill Country near Utopia.
-[I]
+SPOTTED DEER (Axis axis) [I]

 MULE DEER (Odocoileus hemionus)